Main stories

 • Cost shocks, such as the War in Iraq and hurricane Katrina (2005)

-The effects of the recession
+The effects of the global downturn

 However, during 2008 the price of a barrel of oil fell back from its record high.
 This was the result of the downturn in world demand for oil, especially from China, as the global recession began to spread.